predsci/PsiPy/README.rst

 psipy
 =====

-Tools for reading, processing, and visualising MHD models run by Predictive Science Inc.
+A Python package for reading, processing, and visualising MHD models run by Predictive Science Inc.

 |docs| |build-status| |coverage|